karanshah5/Metro-Interstate-Traffic-Volume-Prediction/README.md

 Utilized Pandas, Matplotlib, Seaborn, NumPy, and Scikit-learn for comprehensive data analysis, visualization, preprocessing, and predictive modeling to forecast traffic volume.

 Data directory contains a train set and a test set we were given by 123 of AI during our hackathon.
-If you want the raw data that I created these files from, check out here: https://archive.ics.uci.edu/dataset/492/metro+interstate+traffic+volume
+If you want the raw data, check out here: https://archive.ics.uci.edu/dataset/492/metro+interstate+traffic+volume

 ## Project Methodology